It’s hip to be square…

-Even though the ideal round brilliant cut has only been developed in 1919, it has become the industry standard of diamond shapes despite its short history of less than a century.
+Even though the ideal round brilliant cut has been developed more than a century ago in 1919, it has become the industry standard of diamond shapes despite its short history of less than a century.

 Today, the two most popular shapes in the consumer market are the round brilliant cut and the princess cut; which is also often called a square modified brilliant.